gabrielgfa/digitalhub-challenge/README.md

 docker compose up --build
 ```

-This Docker compose will be responsible to install all the dependencies, bundle the code, and run [AWS SAM](https://aws.amazon.com/serverless/sam/) to deploy the application to AWS.
+This Docker compose will be responsible to install all the dependencies, and run [AWS SAM](https://aws.amazon.com/serverless/sam/) to bundle the code and deploy the application to AWS.